jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/getting-started_index.rst

 Getting Started
 ===============

-This chapter is dedicated to getting you up and running with the AWS SDK for PHP.
+This chapter is dedicated to getting you up and running with the |sdk-php|.

 .. toctree::
     :maxdepth: 2